ghorsington/COM3D2.i18nEx/README.md

     * `Script`
     * `Textures`
     * `UI`
-3. Open `i18nEx/configuration.ini` in notepad.
+3. Open `i18nEx/configuration.ini` in Notepad (or other text editor of your choice).
 Set `Language` option to the name of the folder you created in `i18nEx` folder.
 4. Save the configuration file and run the game.
 The plugin will now use your translations.

 #### If you are editing or creating translations